The Season Rises: Christmas and New Year’s traditions

 Five healthy things you can offer your father

-Barack Obama once said: “Anyone can have a child and that doesn’t makes him a father.
+Barack Obama once said: “Anyone can have a child and that doesn’t make him a father.
 It’s the courage to raise a child that makes him a father”.

-Perhaps there is nothing that could counter his fatherhood, but still in an effort to show your appreciation of all that he has done for you his entire life.
+Perhaps there is nothing that could counter his fatherhood, but still to show your appreciation for all that he has done for you his entire life.

 Following are some great healthy gift ideas that will help you to select the best for your father.